 Working with partners

-- London Councils (an organisation which works on behalf of London Boroughs) has issued a joint statement which identifies its committment to working collobratively London Boroughs to tackle climate change and respond to the declared climate emergency.
+- London Councils (an organisation which works on behalf of London Boroughs) has issued a joint statement which identifies its commitment to working collaboratively London Boroughs to tackle climate change and respond to the declared climate emergency.
 This includes a series of joint projects which Sutton will be part of.

 - We are working with the South London Partnership on projects that can take place at a sub-regional level to tackle climate change.
 These include electric vehicle charging and district heat networks

 - We are undertaking a review of our procurement policies to include sustainability requirements.

 - Led by the South London Partnership, the 'Internet of Things' project is seeking to develop solutions that will improve peoples lives.
 The project has recently opened up a call for ideas from students in the local area.